ggeorgol/hyperMotif/README.md

 1. bed file with non-overlapping genomic regions where a fourth column is the ID for your groups.
 2. Specify the reference group which to compare each of the available groups.
 Either `rest` to compare against all groups or specify a `group_id`
-3. A .gz file with transcription factor motifs mapped to the genome and the accompanying tabix
+3. A .gz file with transcription factor motifs mapped to the genome.
+(Tabix index must also be included in the same directory)

 example: